hddm-devs/hddm/docs/howto.rst

-This will create model in which separate thresholds are estimated for each drug condition and separate drift-rates for different drug conditions and different levels of difficulty.
+This will create model in which separate thresholds are estimated for each drug condition and separate drift-rates for different drug conditions and levels of difficulty.

 Note that this requires the columns 'drug' and 'difficulty' to be present in your data array.
-For readability of which parameter coded for what it is often useful to use string identifiers (e.g. drug: off/on rather than drug: 0/1).
+For readability it is often useful to use string identifiers (e.g. drug: off/on rather than drug: 0/1).

 As you can see, single or multiple columns can supplied as values.

 **********************
-Deal with outliers
+Outliers
 **********************

-HDDM 0.4 (and upwards) enables estimation of a mixture model that enables stable parameter estimation even with outliers present.
+The presence of outliers is notoriously challenging for likelihood models, because the likelihood of a few outliers given the generative model cab be quite low.
+In practice, even the model we have is reasonable for a majority of trials, it may be that data from a minority of trials is not well described by this model (e.g. due to attentional lapses).
+HDDM 0.4 (and upwards) supports estimation of a mixture model that enables stable parameter estimation even with outliers present in the data.
 You can either specify a fixed probability for obtaining an outlier (e.g. 0.05 will assume 5% of the RTs are outliers) or estimate this from the data.
 In practice, the precise value of p_outlier does not matter.
-Any value between 0.001 and 0.1, is enough to capture the outliers, and the effect on the recovered paramters is small.
+Values greater than 0.001 and less than 0.1 are sufficient to capture the outliers, and the effect on the recovered parameters is small (Sofer et al, in preparation).

 To instantiate a model with a fixed probability of getting an outlier run: